cartacode/mini-dashbaord/README.md

 1. In ChartJS, chart is honoring grid cell size, so it shrinks and expands itself, unsure about !important override
 1. Solved !important override.
 That indeed is one solution, the other is that the div for the canvas need to be a direct child of the grid element/div.
 Otherwise, the intermediary div won't stretch to be 100% of height
 1. Tested in Chrome, Safari, Firefox, and Edge.
 They all work.
 IE11 doesnt
+1. Convert Leankit API from Leankit NodeJS agent to actual API calls via network ?

 ### Tasks To Do

-1. Make sure all widgets are getting data
 1. Understand inheritance vs specificity.
 Inherited property (color) is getting overridden by \* universal selector
-1. Convert Leankit API from Leankit NodeJS agent to actual API calls via network ?
 1. Periodically update data
 1. Create a chart with real data
-1. Get rid of PropTypes because that doesn't exist in Built website
 1. Recreate all the important charts
 1. Create auto-scrolling widget for boldchat
 1. Test in Edge, Safari, and Firefox